 You can even buy a water bottle with a built-in filter, like this one from Grayl, if you want to clean your own water.

-You should also always travel with health insurance, and a copy of your passport just in case you misplace yours while abroad.
+You should also always travel with health insurance.
+Travel insurance can cover you if something crazy happens!
+And have a copy of your passport just in case you misplace yours while abroad.

 Visit your home doctor before you leave for a trip to see if they recommend any medications, like malaria pills or antibiotics for travel sickness.